-Here’s a fun fact: The Iberian Peninsula is named after an ancient people who the Greeks named “Iberians”.
+Here’s a fun fact: The Iberian Peninsula, also known as Iberia, is named after an ancient people who the Greeks named “Iberians”.

 It is important to note that Iberian Peninsula DNA ethnicity is very commonly found in people who live in areas that are not located directly on the peninsula.
 Keep reading to find out where people who have Iberian DNA can be found.

 “I don’t have any Spanish or Portuguese ancestors,” you say.
 Maybe you do, maybe you don’t.
 More importantly, you should know that it is not only people who live in Spain and Portugal that identify genetically with the Iberian People on the peninsula.